s0up4200/backubrr/README.md

 ```

 By default, Backubrr runs once and exits.
 If you want to run it on a schedule, add the interval key and set its value to the number of hours between backups.
 For example, `interval: 24` will run Backubrr once a day.
 You can change the interval value to any number of hours.

+In addition to the `interval` key, Backubrr also provides a `retention` key to help manage the amount of space used by backups.
+Setting the retention value specifies how many days of backups you want to keep.
+When a new backup is created, Backubrr checks the age of the backups in the destination directory and removes those that are older than the retention period specified.

 Backubrr will read the configuration file and create compressed tar archives of each source directory.
 The archives will be stored in the destination directory specified in the configuration file.
 If a backup already exists with the same name, Backubrr will overwrite it.
 If old backups need to be cleaned up, Backubrr will remove them according to the retention_days key in the configuration file.